ivnvxd/pyquest/markdown/03_control_flow_and_data_flows.md

     120

-### 9. Context Managers <a id="context-managers"></a>
+## 9. Context Managers <a id="context-managers"></a>

-#### enter/exit <a id="enter-exit"></a>

-A context manager in Python is an object designed to set up a resource for a portion of code and then clean up that resource after the code has run.
+A _Context manager_ in Python is an object designed to set up a resource for a portion of code and then clean up that resource after the code has run.
 The most common use case is with file handling where you need to open a file, perform operations, and then close it.
 Context managers make this process cleaner and more readable.

-The primary mechanism for using context managers is the with statement.
-The context manager provides two methods:
+The primary mechanism for using context managers is the `with` statement.

+### enter/exit <a id="enter-exit"></a>

+The `with` statement is used to create a context manager.
+The `with` statement takes an expression that returns a context manager, and a block of code to execute.
+The context manager provides two methods, `__enter__` and `__exit__`, that are called when the `with` statement is entered and exited, respectively.

 1. `__enter__(self)`:
 - This method is run when execution flow enters the block of the with statement.